jmherzo/Oauth2-Laravel-tutorial/README.md

-# Privilegios Laravel
+# Users and privileges with Laravel + MySQL
-Implementacion de usuarios con distintos tipos de privilegios en Laravel
+## IT Department @ Caribbean Sky Tours
+Implementation of different privileges of users in Laravel